glenn-de-backer/ai-guide-experimental-product-design/chapters/4_from_line_art_to_image.md

 \newpage

-# From X to images
+# From X to image

 ## Drawing a sneaker